kelexine/freedreno_wiki/Adreno-tiling.md

-Like most (all but tegra?) of the embedded/SoC gpu's, adreno is a tiling based architecture.
+Like many of the embedded/SoC gpu's, adreno is a tiling based architecture.
 However the way that it is implemented is a bit simpler.

 Most tilers render small (32x32 and/or 64x64) tiles, with the hw somehow sorting geometry per tile.
 Usually non-visible surfaces for a given tile are ignored.
 (IMG/sgx does per-pixel hidden surface removal, unlike the others which are per primitive.
 The value of this for general use is debatable.)